NZ egalitarianism ditched, poverty entrenched and mega wealth thrives

 • We are ranked near the bottom of the OECD for child wellbeing and the very bottom for child mental health.

 • Income and welfare support is considered by many to be an unnecessary handout rather than a hand up as it was originally viewed.
-The finance minister likened getting a state house as winning Lotto, something that is based on luck rather than basic need.
+The finance minister likened getting a state house to winning Lotto, something that is based on luck rather than basic need.
 In 1991 Ruth Richardson's Mother of All budgets slashed benefits, child poverty immediately doubled and food banks became essential in many communities.
 This has remained the reality since.

 Comments